gphat/solicitor/README.md

 # Solicitor

-Solicitor is small library for feature flags and configuration.
+Solicitor is small library for feature flags and simple configuration.
 Feature flags are a way of controlling the availaibility of features in your application.
 You can learn more about the [idea of feature flags](http://code.flickr.net/2009/12/02/flipping-out/).